countertenor/mozart/README.md

 - Make sure scripts are `executed just once` - the orchestrator will not allow you to run the same script again without explicitely mentioning a `Re-Run` flag, thereby preventing accidental execution of the same script.
 - Ready to use `CLI + UI` to manage the execution.

-## Easy steps to migrate to Mozart

-It is extremely simple - NO CODE CHANGE REQUIRED!

-1. Clone repo.
-1. Create a directory inside `resources/templates`.
-1. Dump your bash or python scripts into that directory.
-1. Build the binary. (discussed below.)
-1. Voila!
-You have a single orchestrator binary with all your scripts in it!

 ## Using your scripts with Mozart

 Let us walk through how to actually add your scripts.
 There are some terms that are going to be used: